aloytag/electrical-grid-simulator/README.md

 *  The main work area can display either the **Graph** or the **Data model**.
 The **Data model** is shown as a set of tables arranged in tabs.
 For more information about this data (including the meaning of column names), see the [pandapower documentation](https://pandapower.readthedocs.io/).
 * The side toolbar lists the supported components.
 An element is added to the **Graph** by clicking on the corresponding icon.
 In some cases, an icon may represent a category (e.g., loads).
 In such cases, a dialog allows you to choose the required type within that category.
 For example, in the loads category, six different types are available.
+Switches work in a different way.
+According to ```pandapower```, switches can be added between two buses or between a bus and a line (AC line) or transformer.
+Thus, if you want to do the first, just select two buses and then click the switch button.
+On the contrary, if you want to add a switch next to a line (or transformer), select only the corresponding element and then click the switch button.
+In this case, a new dialog will allow you to select the bus.
 * The upper toolbar is divided into two parts.
 The left part contains the file functions and the calculation options.
 Here it is possible to open/save files, export only the **Data model** to JSON, or simply delete the network and start a new one.
 The *"play"* button opens the dialog for a power flow calculation.
 Meanwhile, the right side gives access to the basic network configuration (name, base system power and rated frequency) and to the application settings dialog.
 * The status bar at the bottom will notify when the grid has been modified and has not been saved.
 * The menu bar includes the same options as the toolbars.